 GPs who make smart investments can make a good deal of profit.
 GPs are paid based on assets under management (AUM) and based on the performance of the investments they make.

-The AUM management fee might hover around 1.5 -2% on AUM until money is invested.
+The AUM management fee might hover around 1.5 -2% on AUM until the money is invested.
 Then, it could drop to 1% of assets under management once funds have been invested.

 GP compensation contracts then specify the rate of return a GP earns once the minimum acceptable rate of return has been achieved for investors.
 This performance payment is sometimes called the GP’s “carried interest”, or more simply, the “carry,” or in real estate, the return component is called the “promoted interest,” or simply the “promote.”